dangerbot3pic/dangerbot3pic.github.io/_posts/2020-07-09-tech-blog-A-Simple-Trading-Strategy.md

 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/path.jpg
 share-img: /assets/img/path.jpg
-tags: [tech, machine learning, quantitative finance]
+tags: [tech, machine learning, quantitative finance, trading strategies]
 ---

 We have all heard of Warren Buffet.
 The **Oracle of Omaha**, as of 2019, has achieved an average annual return of 20.5%.
 This far beats the average inflation rate of 9.95% per year since 1965.
 Compound interest means that $1 invested in 1965 is now worth over $23,000!